 - Whiteheads (Open Comedones): Whiteheads are also formed underneath the skin and may appear as white bumps/heads.

-- Postulates: They appear in the form of Pimples on the chest.
-Postulates are red at their base and contain pus inside.
+- Pustules: They appear in the form of Pimples on the chest.
+Pustules are red at their base and contain pus inside.

 - Nodules: These are lesions that are present deep in the skin.
 Nodules are painful, and they may also cause scaring.